Lightning-AI/utilities/.github/ISSUE_TEMPLATE/documentation.md

 ## 📚 Documentation

-For typos and doc fixes, please go ahead and:
+For typos and fixes please go ahead and:

-- For a simple typo or fix, please send directly a PR (no need to create an issue)
+- for a typo or fix, please send directly a PR (no need to create an issue)
-- If you are not sure about the proper solution, please describe here your finding...
+- if you are not sure about the proper solution, please describe here your finding...

 Thanks!